mlangstrof/mlangstrof.github.io/content/en/technology/diagram-as-code/index.md

     vm1 >> Edge(label="Fetches secrets via Private Endpoint") >> akv1_endpoint >> keyvault
 ```

-Which generates the following output:
+Which after pasting the code into a Python file and executing it with Diagrams generates the following image:
 ![Example application architecture](images/example_application_architecture.webp "800px")

-Do note that the same input prompt does not necessarily produce the same output consistently and that sometimes the class names will still use wrong terms, but in this case you can just give the bot a small nudge and it should correct itself.
+Do note that the same input prompt does not necessarily produce the same output consistently and that sometimes the class names will still use wrong terms (e.g. plural instead of singular or ChatGPT will assume classes like "user" exists, even though they don't), but in this case you can just give the bot a small nudge and it should correct itself.

 All in all the diagrams might not be quite as pretty as if produced manually using Visio or other tools, but for the amount of time needed, I would argue the results are quite excellent and can be readily adapted.
 An added bonus is that you also have a written description of the architecture handy, which is easier to store and share as well as great from an accessibility standpoint.